-Preferred Mortgage Lenders
+Preferred Mortgage Lenders.

 Disclaimer: We are not endorsing any of the above mortgage lenders nor are we financially benefiting from any transactions that occur if you decide to use their services.
 You as a customer are not required to use their services and can choose your own lender.

-Our mortgage brokerage firms offer many financing solution to our customers based on their specific financial and goal oriented needs.
+Our mortgage brokerage firms offer many financing solutions to our customers based on their specific financial and goal oriented needs.
 Being a mortgage broker we work with multiple lending institutions to find a program that suits your specific needs.
-Unlike local big banks we shop the best option available to suit your need and offer many programs to both local and international buyers.
+Unlike local big banks, we shop the best option available to suit your need and offer many programs to both local and international buyers.
 Give us a call and let us help you with your next purchase financing.

 Summary of Loan Programs :